 \subsection{Distantly Supervised Labels}

-In order to learn to score the paraphrases, we need gold standard labels, i.e., labels indicating whether a pair of predicate templates collected by Chirps are indeed paraphrases.
-Instead of collecting manual annotations, we chose a low-budget distant supervision approach.
+In order to learn to score the paraphrases, we need gold standard labels, i.e., labels indicating whether a pair of predicate templates collected by Chirps is indeed a paraphrase.
+Instead of collecting manual annotations for a sample of the Chirps data, we chose a low-budget distant supervision approach.
 To that end, we leverage the similarity between the predicate paraphrase extraction and the event coreference resolution tasks, and use the annotations from the ECB+ dataset.